James Gandolfini as Tony Soprano, New Jersey mob boss

 As always, he wears a gold open-link chain necklace with a pendant of St. Jerome that buries itself somewhere between his chest hair and his ubiquitous white ribbed cotton sleeveless undershirt.

-Tony’s left wrist holds his usual yellow gold Rolex President Day-Date, a luxury watch befitting the proud leader of a powerful organization like the DeMeo crime family.
+Tony’s left wrist is adorned with his usual yellow gold Rolex President Day-Date, a luxury watch befitting the proud leader of a powerful organization like the DeMeo crime family.
 Tony honors his other family by proudly wearing a gold wedding band on the ring finger of his left hand.

 The mobster’s mobster, Tony would never leave the house without his gold pinky ring, which flashes a ruby and diamond clustered together from his right pinky.
 On his right wrist, he wears a gold chain-link bracelet.